 Software packages, such as CRM, are designed to provide a plethora of features in order to attract many customers to buy their software.
 They also often include additional functionality found in other software packages, in order to compete favourably when compared with other software vendors.
 The result is an abundance of features and, because of this, most packages offer comprehensive configuration options/settings, enabling customers to tailor their solution for a better fit with their business.
-However, the downside can be having to work within the constraints of the software i.e. changing your business processes to fit with how the software works.
+However, the downside can be having to work within the constraints of the software.
+I.e. changing your business processes to fit with how the software works.
+In this blog, we’ll delve into what software customisation is and the benefits it can bring.

 Enhancing software through customisation